BeniaDev/applied_ml_tsu/module_2.md

 #### Triton inference server:
 - https://github.com/triton-inference-server/tutorials

 Get ready: NVIDIA's documentation can sometimes be incomplete or contain inaccuracies.
-It's recommended to:
-- Check the official GitHub issues for known problems and workarounds
+Don`t forget check the official GitHub issues for known problems and workarounds, or ask any question at course chat.

 ### Intro